mhlees/mhlees.github.io/_pages/teaching.md

 ### Bachelor

+- Modelling Your World – Amsterdam University College (2013 – 2016)
 - Introduction Computational Science – BSc UvA (2013)
-- Modelling Your World – Amsterdam University College (2013 – 2016)
-- Introduction to Intelligent Agents – NTU (2013)

 ### Other & Guest

+- Computational Social Science, UvA (2024)
 - NTU-Warwick Complexity Winter School, NTU (2015 – 2018)
 - Complexity can it be Simplified, UvA (2014-2015)
-- Computational Social Science, UvA (2024)

 ## Nanyang Technological University

+From 2009-2013 I was teaching at the [School of Computer Engineering](https://www.ntu.edu.sg/scse) at NTU.
+I was also part of the [blue ribbon commision](https://www.ntu.edu.sg/docs/default-source/corporate-ntu/annual-reports/2010-ar10-20110221---ar-(without-financial).pdf?sfvrsn=5b474ad1_6) to redesign the bachelor curriculum of computer science and computer engineering.

 ### Bachelor

 - Introduction to Computational Thinking (2011, 2012)
-- Introduction to Intelligent Agents (2010, 2011, 2012)
+- Introduction to Intelligent Agents (2010, 2011, 2012,2013)
+- Operating Systems (2010, 2011, 2012)
 - Software Systems and Models (2009, 2010)
-- Operating Systems (2010, 2011, 2012)